 The following measures are required by the club when working out on the water in cold weather:

-1. Sign out in the logbook AND let others know when you will be on the lake
+1. Sign out in the logbook AND let others know when you will be on the lake.
+Check in when you get off the water.

-2. Four Oar Rule whenever possible: Larger boats with four or more oars on the water are generally more stable than singles, and therefore safer to row in the cold.
-Only highly proficient rowers who have mastered the boat-flip procedure should take singles out in cold weather.
+3. Follow the Four Oar Rule: Larger boats with four or more oars on the water are generally more stable than singles, and therefore safer to row in the cold.
+Club members should stick to Doubles, Quads, and Eights.
+Even the most highly proficient rowers who have mastered the boat-flip procedure should exercise caution rowing in cold weather.

-3. The Buddy System is recommended for experienced rowers in singles: If individuals go out, they should do so with another club member in 2 boats (or preferably 3 boats - 1 to go for help / 1 to stay with the rower)
+4. The Buddy System is recommended for rowers in singles when temperatures are cool, but not below a combined Air + Water temperature of 90 degrees Fahrenheit.
+Non-freezing conditions can still present a hypothermia risk, so club members should try to row with another club member in 2 boats if possible (or preferably 3 boats - 1 to go for help / 1 to stay with the rower).

-7. Bring a cell phone in a waterproof case or holder, this is a requirement in winter rowing conditions - should there be an emergency on the lake a rapid response can be crucial.
+5. Bring a cell phone in a waterproof case or holder, this is a requirement in winter rowing conditions.
+A rapid response can be crucial should there be an emergency on the lake.
 911 operators also have procedures for responding to emergencies at the marina or on the lake.

-8. Review your boat flip procedure briefly before you row.
-For example: if rowing a double, make sure you and your partner have a plan to get back into your boat quickly if you capsize.
-If you're unsure, or it's been awhile since your last boat flip training, review the proper technique before going out.
+6. Review your boat flip procedure briefly before you row.
+For example: if rowing a double, make sure you and your rowing partner have a plan to get back into your boat quickly if you capsize.
+Also have a plan if you are not able to get back in the boat in under 60 seconds.
+If you struggle to get back in the boat after 1-2 attempts, return to shore and warm up ASAP.
+You are more important than the boat / equipment.
+If it's been a while since your last boat flip training, review the proper technique before going out.
 Flipping is somewhat uncommon in rowing, so it's good to practice even as an experienced rower!

 The only true safety device or practice other than common sense is a support/coaching launch.
 In the event of an emergency, a well-prepared safety launch can assist the individuals in question and transport them to safety.
 Even then, hypothermia is an issue.
 All individuals should ask themselves before launching if being on the water is the best and only way to train.